Preposition – “In”

 Those shoes are in style this season.

-Neon colors are in right now.
+Neon colours are in right now.

 The retro look is back in.